kp101/Wellness-Monitor/README.md

 # WELLNESS MONITOR with IOT DEVICES

 The goal of this project is to implement a collection of IoT devices around the house for remote monitoring.
 The targets are those activities of seniors aging in place/living alone or children returning from school.
-Other use case such as monitoring of empty cottages/basements may be accomplish with minor code changes with alarm triggers in online MQTT brokers.
+Other use case such as monitoring of empty cottages/basements may be accomplish with minor changes and alarm triggers in online MQTT brokers.

 This is a low cost, open source, customizable solution for monitoring activities, alarms and alerts.
 The core of the monitoring does not depend on cameras, only movements.
 The destination of the data is chosen by the implementer.